sukritishuk/ML_ZoomCamp_Article/README.md

 We could see from the decomposition plot that our Amazon stock data has both trend and seasonality.
 The pattern of trend is positive and increasing in nature however, the seasonality pattern does not appear to be very clear from this decomposition plot.

+As we know that there is some seasonality in our Amazon time series we would use seasonal orders also while fitting different algorithms to our dataset.
+But before that we first need to select optimal orders for our dataset both seasonal and non-seasonal.

 ### Selection of Non-seasonal and Seasonal Orders -